ldupisani/tracer/Readme.md

 # 2. Agent Architecture

-## Processing
+## Processing (Idea 1)

-There is a natural split between the datasets.
-I will keep one program to monitor lifecycle events, and create two other programs to monitor cpu and memory
+The initial idea was to three individual monitoring programs, output their values and then combine them later.

 ### monitor_lifecycle.py